 Tribal Healing to Wellness Court Planning Initiative

-Applications for 2020 Tribal Healing to Wellness Court Planning Initiative trainings are now open.
-We invite you to complete an application form.
-Applications are due November 1, 2019.
+Applications for 2020 Tribal Healing to Wellness Court Planning Initiative trainings are now closed.
+We invite you to join the waitlist.

 The Tribal Healing to Wellness Court Planning Initiative (THWCPI) is a FREE training designed to integrate the drug court model with tribal traditions to develop a holistic approach to substance use disorders within the tribal justice system.